How To Export From Vietnam To Australia // Regulations, Taxes, And Tariffs When Importing To Australia

 Sea Freight from Vietnam

-Are you looking for the most cost-effective way to get your goods into Australia?
+Are you seeking the most cost-effective method to import your goods into Australia?
 Sea freight from Vietnam is the most cost-effective means to transport products the 5,200 kilometers or so between Australia and this Southeast Asian country.
 Sea cargo takes 20 to 30 days to arrive in Australia from Vietnam and is the best option if the products you’re shipping are big or bulky.

 Air Freight from Vietnam

-Of course, shipping products by plane is far faster than shipping them by sea freight from Vietnam and takes one to six days.
+Of course, shipping products by plane is far faster than shipping them by sea freight from Vietnam, taking one to six days.
 However, it is more expensive than shipping things over the ocean.
-The overall time necessary will be determined by various criteria, including the location of your pick-up and delivery places and the amount of inland transit required in each country.
+The overall time required will be determined by various criteria, including the locations of your pick-up and delivery points and the amount of inland transit required in each country.

 So, how much of an export tariff will I have to pay on my goods?